 The world’s most successful pirate in history was a lady.

 Named Ching Shih, she was a prostitute in China.
 This was until the Commander of the Red Flag Fleet bought and married her.

 They terrorized the waters around China.
-The Red Flag Fleet were such a fearsome band of raiders, that the Chinese government eventually pardoned Ching Shih and her entire fleet – just to get them off the high seas!
+The Red Flag Fleet was such a fearsome band of raiders that the Chinese government eventually pardoned Ching Shih and her entire fleet – just to get them off the high seas!

 In the Ancient Olympics, athletes performed naked.

 The athletes did this to imitate the Gods but also to help them easily clear toxins from their skin through sweating after each attempt at a sport.